defactor-com/documentation/docs/smart-contracts/Pools/example.md

 - The pool status will be marked with the status `ACTIVE`.

-- Make the transfer of `total commited to pool - 2% contract fee` USDC from the contract to Alice's wallet.
+- Make the transfer of `total commited to pool - 2% contract fee` USDC tokens from the contract to Bob's wallet.

 - Emit the event `PoolCollected`.